 Chili flake, to taste

-- Char peppers directly on a gas flame or under the broiler, turning with tongs in quarter turns occasionally until they are charred in places for ~5 minutes.
-Let cool.
+- Char peppers directly on a gas flame or under the broiler, turning with tongs in quarter turns occasionally until they are charred in places, approximately 5 minutes.

 - Preheat the oven to 400˚F.

 - In a large pan, sauté the eggplant in oil on medium-high until they begin to brown, approximately 5 minutes.

 - Wipe the large pan with a paper towel and heat a little more oil.
 Sauté garlic, tomato paste, and anchovies.
 Fold in fonio, capers, and olives, add more oil if the mixture looks dry.

 - Turn off the heat, transfer to a large bowl and gently mix in eggplant.
 Finally, fold in herbs and chili flake, reserving some for garnish.